yduartep/angular-full-sample/README.md

 - https://auth0.com/blog/angular2-series-forms-and-custom-validation/

 ## 11. Customizable logger system
-The application include a 'Logger' service in the 'Core' module that could be implemented in different ways: Using just the console or using other system like logs into a file.
+The application include a '**Logger**' service in the 'Core' module that could be implemented in different ways: Using just the console or using other system like logs into a file.
 To enable the application to use one or other system you have to change the class to be instanciated in the factory '/core/factories/logger.factory.ts'.

 ### How to create a new Logger system:
 1. Create a new class that implement the interface '/core/services/logger.service'.